Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ### Reporting

 If you experience or witness unacceptable behavior, or have any concerns, please report it to us.
 All reports will be treated with discretion and investigated promptly and fairly.
-Confidentiality will be maintained to the extent that it does not impede a thorough and fair investigation.
+Confidentiality will be maintained to the extent that it does not impede a thorough and fair investigation and is permitted by applicable law.

 We provide multiple reporting methods to ensure accessibility and comfort.